Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Conclusions

 Despite being built for non-replicable systems, the RM scenario is testable in standard quantum mechanics.
 This can be done by taking many copies of the system prepared at each measurement time and applying the frequentist approach to each collection obtained in this way.
 Hence, testing the RM up to the $k$-th measurement step with the same degree of accuracy one tests a quantum system replicated $N$ times, one needs $Nk$ replicas.
 This poses a practical limitation but does not invalidate the results.
 However, the relevance of RM is when it is applied to non-replicable systems: yet, using QM for single instances of systems is a delicate matter.
 Strictly speaking, the Born rule tells nothing about a single realization of the RM procedure: the string of outcomes can only be read as a time series, which generally does not give information about future probabilities from past outcomes~\cite{PollockEtAl99}.
 In this sense, RM is never enough to foresee future outcomes.
 However, if the postulates of QM are to work even when considering a single system, RM can be used as a substitute tool when no replicas are available.
 Still, it is essential to remark that, when doing so, one is extending QM's domain of validity.
 In this paper, we argued that when without replicas, one can take RM as a practical tool to foresee future outcomes and often act as if the Born rule was effective (as it holds FAPP).

-Let us further comment on the advantages of RM in investigating Quantum Cosmology (QC).
-Since our approach allows studying unique quantum systems, we believe the RM approach to be a valuable tool in many field-theoretic and quantum gravity-related problems for the following reasons.
-First, RM gives a prescription for studying cases in which one does not have complete control over all degrees of freedom of the system under consideration (e.g. the field, in the UDW case) and has no ability to reset them.
-Indeed, resetting an uncontrolled quantum system to a target state is a challenging problem even in non-relativistic quantum mechanics~\cite{Navascues18}.
-Moreover, RM may provide a framework for treating the case in which the system under consideration is the whole universe, such as in many quantum cosmology proposals~\cite{DeWitt67,Bojowald15,Vilenkin94} where the system can not be replicated for clear reasons and even its most classical features (e.g. the metric) are treated as quantum~\cite{Hawking84,HartleH83,Coleman91,deBoerEtAl22,Kiefer08}.
-Then, if using the postulates of quantum mechanics, one should give a new significance to the Born rule or replace it with a functional version of it~\cite{Page22}: the RM scenario provides one such framework.
+Let us further comment on the significance of our discussion about RM for Quantum Gravity (QC) and Cosmology (QC).
+In these disciplines, one is usually interested in computing transition amplitudes for the quantum state of the universe and related quantities.
+Since the universe is a non-replicable and non-resettable system, it is clear from our discussion that, in general, the outputs of QG and QC are fundamentally inaccessible to experiments (see Sec.~2.2).
+Strictly speaking, the predictive power of QM does not hold for these systems \textit{even assuming them to behave quantum mechanically}.
+However, our approach to RM shows that using the Born rule on such quantum systems is sometimes possible (e.g., in the weak coupling regime).
+Hence, RM may be valuable in many cosmological and quantum gravity-related problems.
+Specifically, RM gives a prescription for interpreting the data obtained when one does not have complete control over all degrees of freedom of the system under consideration (e.g. the field, in the UDW case) and cannot reset the full system, which is a challenging problem even in non-relativistic quantum mechanics~\cite{Navascues18}.
+Applying this idea to QG and QC, the probe must be read as a subsystem of a quantum universe in a global pure state which can not be replicated~\cite{DeWitt67,Bojowald15,Vilenkin94}, and even its most classical features (e.g. the metric) are treated as quantum~\cite{Hawking84,HartleH83,Coleman91,deBoerEtAl22,Kiefer08}.
+While strictly speaking QM is not a theory about systems of this kind, assuming it to be valid can still give sensible results, for example if the probe-universe coupling is weak.
+In other words, when using the postulates of quantum mechanics is impossible, one should give a new significance to the Born rule or replace it with some effective version of it~\cite{Page22}: the RM scenario provides one such possibility.